This blog contains the most recent articles from this web site.

 Sadly this is nothing new.
 It has always been a problem.

-Paul said in 1 Corinthians:
+Paulus said in 1 Corinthians:

 “Brothers, I could not address you as spiritual but as worldly - mere infants in the Christ.
 I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
-For since there is jealousy and quarreling among you, are you not worldly?
+For since there is jealousy and quarrelling among you, are you not worldly?
 Are you not acting like mere men?
-For when one says, “I follow Paul,” and another, “I follow Apollos,” are you not mere men?
+For when one says, “I follow Paulus,” and another, “I follow Apollos,” are you not mere men?

 What, after all, is Apollos?
-And what is Paul?
+And what is Paulus?
 Only servants, through whom you came to believe - as the Lord has assigned to each his task.
 I planted the seed, Apollos watered it, but God made it grow.
 So neither he who plants nor he who waters is anything, but only God, who makes things grow.
 The man who plants and the man who waters have one purpose, and each will be rewarded according to his own labor.
 For we are God’s fellow workers; you are God’s field, God’s building.”

 We are so quick to divide.